KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/fractal_eye.md

 *	mythology
 *	human transformation

-You see the architecture of ideas the way some people see landscapes.
+To such a person, ideas are not isolated.
+They form landscapes.

 ## Why Psychedelics Can Trigger Cognitive Breakthroughs